 Panaeolus subbalteus also known as Panaeolus cinctulus or Pan. venenosus, is believed to be the most common psilocybin-containing mushroom to grow in California and the most common of the Panaeolus genus to grow in Europe.

-In the early 1900s it inherited of the name weed Panaeolus because it was always finding its way inside the bed cultures of grocery-store mushroom Agaricus bisporus.
+In the early 1900s Panaeolus subbalteus inherited of the name “weed Panaeolus” because it was always finding its way inside the bed cultures of grocery-store mushroom Agaricus bisporus.
 Its known hallucinogenic properties forced mushroom farmers to carefully weed them out from the edible mushrooms.
-It was actually through yet another accidental intoxication that his psychoactivity was discovered.
+It was actually through yet another accidental intoxication that its psychoactivity was discovered.

 Panaeolus subbalteus is a magic mushroom that thrives in well-manured grassy soils and has a symbiotic relationship with horse dung.
 Folk rumors report the Germanic people, in honor of the horse, sacred animal of Wotan the Germanic god of extasy, would add it to their beer or meals.